T-shirt history and why are they called that?

 The Military Origins

-T-shirts were first adopted by the US military as part of standard clothing during World War I. American soldiers, observing European forces wearing light T-shirts under their uniforms, began to do the same.
-This led to the spread of the T-shirt among civilians once the soldiers returned home.
+T-shirts were first adopted by the U.S. military as part of standard clothing during World War I. American soldiers, observing European forces wearing lightweight T-shirts under their uniforms, began to do the same.
+This led to the widespread adoption of the T-shirt among civilians once the soldiers returned home.

 Popularity among Workers